Cardiovascular Disease Fellowship

-- Inpatient rotations include cardiology consultation at both HCMC and Abbott-Northwestern Hospital and advanced heart failure at Abbott-Northwestern Hospital.
+- Inpatient rotations include cardiology consultation at both Hennepin Healthcare and Abbott-Northwestern Hospital and advanced heart failure at Abbott-Northwestern Hospital.
 Each fellow and their paired faculty member round daily.
 Faculty are also available nightly for emergencies.
 During inpatient consultation rotations, fellows also serve as team leaders and supervise residents and medical students.
 Duties include bedside teaching, interpreting diagnostic studies, developing treatment plans, interacting with family members, helping prepare written and oral presentations, and distributing pertinent articles from published literature.

 - Imaging rotations include echocardiography and TEE, nuclear cardiac imaging, cardiac CT, and cardiac MRI.
 Experienced faculty supervise these rotations.
 For each imaging study, faculty perform interpretations side-by-side with fellows to review anatomy, physiology, and clinical application.